cryptocopycats/awesome-cryptokitties-bubble/README.md

 ### Inside CryptoKitties Genetics

 _cdcd 5656 4744 gfg4 66d4 7877 eccf 251j 77k7 222k gddg ddea_

+The 256-bit genome (genes) have over 4-billion variations of phenotypes (what you see) and genotypes (what you don't see).

 [**The CryptoKitties Genome Project**](https://medium.com/@kaigani/the-cryptokitties-genome-project-68582016f687) by Kai, Dec 19